 Improvisation, Advanced Counterpoint, Keyboard Studies, Supplementary Composition

-Noam Sivan is a composer, pianist, improviser, conductor, and interdisciplinary artist who has been featured in venues internationally including Carnegie Hall’s Zankel Hall, Paris’s Salle Cortot, Los Angeles’s Zipper Hall, Royal Conservatories in Brussels and The Hague, Cultural Center of the Philippines, Canada’s Scotia Festival, Chicago Cultural Center, Ravinia Festival, Jerusalem Theater, and Tel Aviv Museum.
+Noam Sivan is a composer, pianist, improviser, conductor, and interdisciplinary artist who has been featured in venues internationally including Carnegie Hall’s Zankel Hall, Paris’s Salle Cortot, Montreal’s Schulich Hall, Cultural Center of the Philippines, Ravinia Festival, and Tel Aviv Museum.

 A notable pioneer in the revival of improvisation in the classical music world, Dr. Sivan has given evening-length improvised piano recitals; conducted orchestral improvisations; and collaborated on multidisciplinary improvisations with musicians, singers, dancers, and actors.
 His 2017 album Ambiro’s Journey, the first-ever piano improvisation studio album featuring more than 70 minutes of continuous music recorded in a single unedited take, has been described as “a new marker in the evolution of improvisation.”
 In 2013 he became the first musician from North America invited to perform and lecture at the all-European ERASMUS Improvisation Intensive Project in the Netherlands.